Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Constructing an amplifier

 Subtracting the two gives

 For primes $p,q$ let $T_{p,q}$ be the set of points in $\supp h_p \star h_q^*$ that meet the $S$-orbit of the identity.
-When $p=q$ these sets are of uniformly bounded size by \cref{localamp:intersection}, whereas when $p\neq q$ this is the product of the corresponding subsets of $G_p/K_p$ and $G_q/K_q$ so again uniformly bounded.
+When $p=q$ these sets are of uniformly bounded size by the third item of \cref{localamp}, whereas when $p\neq q$ this is the product of the corresponding subsets of $G_p/K_p$ and $G_q/K_q$ so again uniformly bounded.
 We conclude that the product of $\norm{\tau_\infty}$ with the total number of intersections satisfies